kubermatic/kubecarrier/README.md

 ---

-KubeCarrier is an open source system for managing applications and services across multiple Kubernetes Clusters; providing a framework to centralize the management of services and provide these services with external users in a self service catalog.
+KubeCarrier is an open source system for managing applications and services across multiple Kubernetes Clusters; providing a framework to centralize the management of services and provide these services with external users in a self service hub.

 ---